• Share this on:

 Inclusiveness means having a diverse workforce where everyone is given equal opportunities, regardless of gender, race, age or religion.
 Fair practices are actions that promote equality and justice, such as equitable hiring, fair compensation and eliminating discrimination.
 Workers' rights cover the right to safe working conditions, fair wages, and freedom from discrimination.

-Customers are increasingly buying products that are made by those who respect human rights.
+Importers are increasingly buying products that are made by those who respect human rights.
+This is especially relevant if the product supply chain is associated with human rights abuses.
+For example, six major UK supermarkets ceased sourcing tinned pineapples from a Del Monte plantation in Kenya in 2024 due to ongoing human rights abuse accusations.
+The alleged events in Kenya involved actions by farm guards.
 Being socially responsible requires effort from everyone in the company.
 Focus on areas in which your company faces the biggest challenges.

 Figure 4: The business benefits of full inclusion of employees